 Two distinctions of the University's food service program are culinary leadership and sustainability.
 Culinary concerns such as recipe quality, recipe procedures, and productivity are addressed regularly by the Council of Chefs.
 The Council is made up of 13 members, most of whom are certified by the American Culinary Federation (ACF).
 The department also operates an ACF apprenticeship program.

 Campus Dining is committed to sustainability and using locally sourced foods.
 This year for the annual opening Mass and picnic, all food served was locally sourced within 250 miles of campus.

-Recent major initiatives include opening of the new Center for Culinary Excellence, a state-of-the-art facility dedicated to catering production and retail/residential dining support.
+Recent major initiatives include the renovation of North Dining Hall, the launch of three micro-restaurants in the Duncan Student Center, and the opening of the Center for Culinary Excellence, a state-of-the-art facility dedicated to catering production and retail/residential dining support.
 Additionally, the campus catering operation has been totally rebranded and is now known as University Catering.